 Aging dogs commonly suffer hearing loss, and some become completely deaf, but you won’t have to worry about that for many years.
-But a puppy may suffer hearing loss at any age from an ear infection, ear mites or chronic otitis.
+But a puppy may suffer hearing loss at birth or any age from an ear infection, ear mites or chronic otitis.
 Hearing loss can be accelerated by damage from loud noises.
 Dogs that hunt and are exposed to gunshots for years and years are more prone to damage.
 Chronic ear infections may also result in hearing loss.

 A normal dog typically hears the same low-pitched sounds as humans, as well as frequencies as high as 100,000 cycles per second.
 People can only hear sound waves up to 20,000 cycles per second.
 Puppies that startle easily or ignore interesting sounds may suffer from hearing loss.

 Puppies may be born deaf when the nerves of the ear fail to properly form.
 Congenital deafness is often associated with merle or piebald coat patterns.
 Commonly affected breeds include the Dalmatian, Australian Shepherd, Old English Sheepdog, Collie, Shetland Sheepdog, and Bull Terrier.
 Ethical breeders are aware of potential problems and are working to eliminate deafness in these dogs through stringent breeding practices.

 You may not immediately be aware your puppy is deaf.
 Specialized electrodiagnostic tests available at some veterinary universities can determine the extent of hearing loss.
 Most owners realize there's a problem during training when voice commands are ignored or other noise fails to draw the puppy’s attention.